Marriage And The Guide To Prenuptial Agreement

 Contents

 In a nutshell, a premarital agreement can cover any financial terms except child support.
 Neither the amount nor duration of payments can be altered, although the manner of payment may be at least somewhat negotiable.
-A prenuptial agreement may cover financial matters like real property division, spousal support, personal property distribution, and other ownership questions.
+A Prenuptial Agreement may cover financial matters like real property division, spousal support, personal property distribution, and other ownership questions.

 To be enforceable, each provision must have consideration, which is either something of value received or something of value given up.
 There must also be mutuality, which means that both parties agreed to the same terms at the same time.

-A prenuptial agreement can also cover inheritance and other non-financial issues.
+A Prenuptial Agreement can also cover inheritance and other non-financial issues.
 These concerns are often a factor when one or both spouses have children from a previous relationship.
 However, a premarital agreement cannot cover Parental Responsibility Allocation matters.
 These decisions must be based on the best interest of the children at the time of divorce.

 Enforcement